andresharpe/sudoku-rs/README.md

     sudoku-rs.exe [FLAGS] [OPTIONS]

 FLAGS:
-    -g, --generate    Solves puzzles in a text file -h, --help        Prints help information
+    -g, --generate    Generates puzzles and appends them to a text file -h, --help        Prints help information
     -s, --solve       Solves puzzles in a text file -V, --version     Prints version information

 OPTIONS:
     -f, --file <file>        A file containing puzzles, one per line.
-Defaults to .\puzzles.txt.
-    -n, --number <number>    The number of puzzles to generate and append to file.
+Defaults to .\puzzles.txt -n, --number <number>    The number of puzzles to generate and append to file
 ````